l1siki-dev/okinawa_gametheory/docs/01_Analysis/02_politicians-tokyo-national-security.md

+# Not great way to ensure National Security

-# 2: "This is the cost of National Security.
+"This is the cost of National Security.
 We have to pay it."

 If this is about National Security, we shouldn't pay 300 Billion Yen to Okinawa.